 Citizen of the Year

-The Citizen of the Year will be selected by the Selection Panel on the night from one of the successful nominees of the above categories.
+The Citizen of the Year will be selected by the Judging Panel from one of the successful nominees of the above categories.